‘Celebrity Big Brother’ Spoilers: ‘CBB US’ House Photos Released – Glam New Look For Celeb Edition

 It’s Hip To Be Square

 To quote the old Huey Lewis and the News song, it’s hip to be square in the Celebrity Big Brother house.
 Both the dining room table and the kitchen island are square in CBB US.
 It’s a first for the dining table to be square, and as you can see, there are 10 chairs at the table which indicates there will be far fewer celebrity competitors than there usually are in a regular season of BB.
-This makes sense given the drastically shorter season at less than a month and just 13 episodes.
+This makes sense given the drastically shorter season of less than a month and just 13 episodes.
 There are still no confirmations yet on who will make up the 10.

 LA Skyline Is The Backdrop